 Our successful employees meet the following criteria:

-- Highly organized with proven ability to meet deadlines and budgets.
+- Extremely organized with proven ability to meet deadlines and budgets.

-- Outstanding leadership skills and ability to lead cross-functional teams.
+- Strong leadership and management skills with ability to lead cross functional teams.

 - Ability to take ownership of all tasks and manage simultaneously.